It was something that has been speculated on for decades — but in 2010 the excavation team on the Ness found proof.

 But rather than breaking out the Stone Age equivalent of a sheepskin roller to jazz up some interior walling, at present it appears that the decoration was applied to specific, single stones — and the application of paint may have had its own special significance.

-“On one stone, although no coherent pattern can be discerned, there are several different colours covering most of the stone face – reddish browns, yellows and oranges – while on another stone the whole stone face seems to have the same reddish colour applied right across its surface.
+“On one stone, although no coherent pattern could be discerned, there were several different colours covering most of the stone face – reddish browns, yellows and oranges – while on another stone the whole stone face seems to have the same reddish colour applied right across its surface.

 “There are examples from the Mediterranean – Spain and Portugal, for example, in the context of Neolithic cave decoration – but in Northern Europe, until now, it’s not been until the Bronze Age where you start getting stone carvings enhanced by the use of colour.”